strimzi/proposals/009-strimzi-ui.md

 - Setting up the required UI build/packaging for deployment to Strimzi
 - [Integrating the UI with Strimzi itself](#proposed-deployment)
-- A Kafka backend server for Kafka data/requests the UI server can call
+- A Kafka backend server for Kafka data/requests the UI server can call, [covered by proposal](https://github.com/strimzi/proposals/pull/9)
 - UI server configurability/capability - including aspects such as;
   - Transport security
   - [User session, authentication and authorization capabilities](#session-management-and-authentication))